joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-2.md

 ```

 The `RETURNING` clause is a nice trick.
-Instead of inserting and then doing a separate SELECT, we get the full row back in one query — including the `created_at` that the database set for us.
+Instead of inserting and then doing a separate SELECT, we get the full row back in one query, including the `created_at` that the database set for us.

 ### Redirect from a Slug